TechnologyManagement/additions-documentation/Changelogs/Shipment Management Changelog.md

 --------------------------------------------------------------------------

-Using the 'Move Drop' action on Shpt Mgt. page should move a drop for a customer to a same route, but increment theÂ instance no.
+Using the 'Move Drop' action on Shpt Mgt. page should move a drop for a customer to a same route, but increment the instance no.

 Get the following error:

-Need to delete theÂ shpt entry first, and use a copy to create the new one..withÂ a higher instanceÂ
+Need to delete the shpt entry first, and use a copy to create the new one..with a higher instance

 Move Lines
 ----------